Kong/workshop-kong-api-ai-gateway/content/10-prerequisites/podman_minikube.en.md

 ---
-title : "Minikube"
+title : "Podman and Minikube"
 weight : 104
 ---

-#### Podman
 We are going to deploy our Data Plane in a Minikube Cluster over Podman.

-Run it if you don't have any machine installed:
+### Podman 5.6.1

+Here are the [instructions](https://podman.io/docs/installation) to install Podman.

+Initialize a machine:

 ```
 podman machine init